opensearch-project/project-website/_posts/2021-11-19-connecting-java-high-level-rest-client-with-opensearch-over-https.markdown

   description: "This post walks through the steps to configure Java High-level REST client to connect to OpenSearch over HTTPS."
 ---

-If you have ever used OpenSearch with a Java application, you might have come across the OpenSearch Java high-level REST client.
+If you have ever used OpenSearch with a Java application, you might have come across the [OpenSearch Java high-level REST client](https://opensearch.org/docs/latest/clients/java-rest-high-level/).
 The REST client provides OpenSearch APIs as methods, and makes it easier for a Java application to interact with OpenSearch using request/response objects.

 In this blog, you will learn how to configure the Java high-level REST client to connect to OpenSearch over HTTPS.
-For demonstration purpose, I'll first setup an OpenSearch server with SSL certificates.
+For demonstration purposes, I'll first setup an OpenSearch server with SSL certificates.
 If you already have one running, you may skip this step.
 Next, I'll walk you through the steps to configure and use the Java High level REST client in your Java application.

 ## Setup OpenSearch Server